-Laboratory experiments using particles with known peak sizes or size distributions were conducted to test the inversion methods (Fig. 3).
+Laboratory experiments using particles with known peak size or size distribution were conducted to test the inversion methods (Fig. 3).
 Sub-10 nm tungsten oxide particles were generated using a wire generator (Peineke et al., 2006; Kangasluoma et al., 2015).
 In the narrow peak measurement, the negatively charged particles were classified using a high-resolution Herrmann DMA.
 The sizing resolutions of the Herrmann DMA in the experimental conditions were no smaller than 25 (Kangasluoma et al., 2016b).
 Thus, the classified aerosols out of the Herrmann DMA can be approximately regarded as monodisperse.
 The relationship between the Herrmann DMA voltage and the classified particle size was calibrated using standard molecular ions (Ude and de la Mora, 2005).
-A TSI 3068B aerosol electrometer using the same aerosol flow rate with the PSM (2.5 Lmin^{-1}) was used as the reference.
+A TSI 3068B aerosol electrometer using the same aerosol flow rate with the PSM (2.5 liters per minute, lpm) was used as the reference.

 In the wide peak measurement, the particle size distributions classified using a TSI nanoDMA have wider peaks than those generated in the narrow peak measurement.
-The aerosol and sheath flow rates of the nanoDMA were 2 and $10 \text{ L} \text{min}^{-1}$.
-It should be clarified that the particle size distributions classified using the nanoDMA in the wide peak measurement were still narrow due to the limitation of the nanoDMA.
-A lower sizing resolution either achieved by a higher aerosol-to-sheath flow ratio will cause the nanoDMA to be out of work due to significant turbulence.
-A half-mini DMA (Fernández de la Mora and Kozlowski, 2013) with calibrated penetration efficiency and a downstream Faraday cage electrometer (FCE) was used to measure the classified particle size distributions in parallel.
+The aerosol and sheath flow rates of the nanoDMA were 2 and 10 lpm, respectively.
+It should be clarified that the particle size distribution classified using the nanoDMA in the wide peak measurement were still narrow due to the limitation of the nanoDMA.
+A lower sizing resolution either achieved by a higher aerosol-to-sheath flow ratio will cause the nanoDMA out of work due to significant turbulence.
+A half-mini DMA (Fernández de la Mora and Kozlowski, 2013) with calibrated penetration efficiency and a downstream Faraday cage electrometer (FCE) were used to measure the classified particle size distributions in parallel.

 The PSM (Airmodus A11) was calibrated using negatively charged tungsten oxide particles before the test.
-The experimental set-up for the calibration was the same as that used in the narrow peak measurement.
+The experimental setup for the calibration was the same with that used in the narrow peak measurement.
 The influence of the finite resolution of the Herrmann DMA on the calibrated efficiency curves was negligible.
-The saturator flow rate of the tested PSM varied from 0.05 to $1.3 \,\mathrm{L\,min^{-1}}$.
-This saturator flow rate range is wider than that of a typical PSM and obtains a complete kernel function curve of 3 nm particles.
-The maximum background noise of the PSM was approximately 1 cm-3, which was negligible compared to the usually detected particle concentrations.
+The saturator flow rate of the tested PSM varied from 0.05 to 1.3 lpm.
+This saturator flow rate range is wider than that of a typical PSM to obtain a complete kernel function curve of 3 nm particles.
+The maximum background noise of the PSM was approximately 1 No./cm3, which was negligible compared to the usually detected particle concentrations.
 The detection efficiency is determined as the ratio of the particle number concentrations reported by PSM over the number concentration reported by the electrometer.
 The detection efficiency curves of the PSM were fitted using a function (Eq.
-15) modified from the Chapman-Richards growth curve (Richards, 1959), which fitted better than other tested functions for the tested PSM.
+15) modified from the Chapman-Richards growth curve (Richards, 1959) which fitted better than other tested functions for the tested PSM, where s{max} is the maximum saturator flow rate (1.3 lpm); a, b, c, and d are the fitting parameters.
+If not specially mentioned, the PSM was fixed at 18 different saturator flow rates when measuring the particle size distributions in this study.
+This operation in the stepping mode was to avoid the potential uncertainties introduced in the scanning mode.
+The stability of the particle size distribution was monitored using the reference FCE during the relatively long measuring period.